noweck/OutlookMacroSaveToPdf/README.md

 - open File Explorer with created folder

 ### Install
-- install the macro
+- install the macro (see required reference in the macro file)
-- customize Ribbon and create Toolbar button to run the macro
+- customize Ribbon and create a Toolbar button to run the macro